 Occidental Petroleum’s stock price action

-OXY reported its 4Q15 earnings before the market opened on February 4, 2016.
-In 4Q15, excluding one-time items, OXY reported earnings per share (or EPS) of -$0.17, $0.04 lower than analysts’ consensus estimate of -$0.13.
-Following OXY’s earnings release, lower-than-expected earnings saw its stock price fall by ~4% in four sessions.
+OXY reported its 4Q15 earnings on February 4, 2016.
+In 4Q15, excluding the one-time items, OXY reported a loss of $0.17 per share, $0.04 lower than the consensus for a loss of $0.13 per share.
+Following the earnings release, worse-than-expected earnings saw Occidental Petroleum’s stock price decrease by ~4% in four sessions.

 For 3Q15 earnings, OXY reported a profit of $0.03 per share, $0.04 better than the consensus for a loss of $0.01 per share.
 Following the earnings release, better-than-expected earnings saw OXY’s stock price increase by ~9% in just five sessions.

 A similar upward reaction was also observed after the company’s 4Q14 earnings when OXY’s stock price increased by ~10% in two weeks after beating the consensus earnings estimates by $0.04 per share.

 In contrast to the above two occasions, OXY’s 1Q15 and 2Q15 post-earnings reactions were negative.